 In the 1973 case Roe v.
-Wade, the justices ruled in an 8-2 decision that a woman’s right to an abortion falls within the “right to privacy” contained in the Due Process Clause of the 14th Amendment.
-In its ruling, the court laid out different standards for first, second and third trimester pregnancies, allowing states to regulate abortion once a fetus reaches “viability.”
+Wade, the justices ruled in an 8-2 decision that a woman’s right to abortion falls within the “right to privacy” contained in the Due Process Clause of the 14th Amendment.
+In its ruling, the court laid out different standards for first, second and third-trimester pregnancies, allowing states to regulate abortion once a fetus reaches “viability.”

 In the late 1980s, Pennsylvania and other states passed laws requiring women to get “informed consent” from a husband or a parent (if a minor) before receiving an abortion, and only after a 24-hour waiting period.
 Planned Parenthood sued, arguing that the state laws unconstitutionally infringed on the rights guaranteed by Roe.

 In Planned Parenthood of Southeastern Pennsylvania v.
 Casey (1992), the justices narrowly affirmed Roe 5-4 but allowed many of the state restrictions to stand.
 One of the main reasons why the Court didn’t strike down Roe entirely in 1992 was the concept of stare decisis, that a court should adhere to precedent in its decisions.